 Our answer was to automate compliance and remove the antagonistic relationship entirely.
 Compliance Automation shifts compliance from a bolted on annoyance, to an integral part of the entire infrastructure.
 Rather than lecture developers on compliance, we hand them a pre-configured infrastructure that makes their applications security and compliant, by default and by design.

 This is the future of security and compliance.
 Not gap assessments, lectures, and theories, but code.
 But code, that deploys, configures, enforces, and monitors security and compliance by default and by design.
 Security will cease to be an add-on component, but a fully integrated aspect of the infrastructure.
 There will not be any more non-compliant environments, because compliance will be an integral part of the infrastructure code.
-And audits will become a truly checkbox exercise, because the code does all the hard work, generating compliance artifacts.
+And audits will become a true checkbox exercise, because the code does all the hard work, generating compliance artifacts.

 Mostly, security will no longer be the Department of No. Rather, security can become a fully collaborative part of the team.
 This allows security to contribute to the effort, rather than delay it.
-And that is something developers, and leaders, can respect.
+And that is something developers, and leaders can respect.

 How You Can Build Collaborative Security